roman-milk/roman-milk.github.io/the-gambler.md

  As Susan changed the bed sheets for the third time in as many days, she thought about what Diamano had said as he was leaving, "I'll be back tomorrow at nine in the morning.
 Either have the money or a plan on how you intend to pay off the debt within the next two weeks."

  As Susan fluffed the pillows she wondered where in the hell she could come up with two grand on short notice and then her train of thought was interrupted as little Andy began to cry.
-Report_Story #1